LENT: Passover - Commemorating Salvation

-Today is Day 23 of Lent – and we are more than half-way through our journey towards Holy Week.
+Today we are more than half-way through our journey towards Holy Week.
 As I reflect on where we are headed – the commemoration of the transcendental events that took place in Jerusalem around 2000 years ago, that is the passion and the death and the resurrection of the God-man Jesus Christ – I also think of Passover, the annual Jewish celebration that Jesus Himself partook of the night before His crucifixion.

 God initially established Passover for the Jewish people.
 The Israelites were slaves in Egypt for four hundred and thirty years, time in which they served the Egyptians with hard labor.
 (Exodus 1:13,14) God heard their cries to be freed from bondage (Exodus 2:23,24) and raised up Moses to be leader of the people so that he could go before Pharaoh and say, “Let my people go …” (Exodus 5:1).
 Pharaoh did not want to let the people go, so through Moses, God sent ten plagues to the Egyptians (Exodus 7-12).
 The last plague was the death of the first born – men as well as animals (Exodus 12:29).
 Before sending this plague, the Lord told the people of Israel to prepare to leave Egypt because the plague of death would not touch them.
 Through Moses and Aaron, He gave them the following commands: